Investigator Award Application Process

 Termination ► Termination ▼

-If circumstances prevent completion of the grant, Prevent Blindness America must be notified immediately.
+If circumstances prevent completion of the grant, Prevent Blindness must be notified immediately.
 A report on the work conducted to the date of termination is required.
 Any unused portion of the grant must be returned with a final expenditure report.

 Questions ► Questions ▼